mfherbst/mfhBin/README.md

 * Source the file ``enable.bash_completion`` from the ``~/.bash_completion`` in order to enable tab completion for the scripts in this repository.

 ## Short description of contained scripts
-### delTmp
+### deltmp
 Find and delete temporary files.
-Commandline arguments allow to specify precisely what types of files are deleted (Windows, Mac, Programming, swp, ...)
+Commandline arguments allow to specify precisely what types of files are deleted (Windows, Mac, Programming, swp, ...) and wheather to ask before deleting anything or not.

 ### mountsshfs
 Convenience script around ``sshfhs`` and ``fusermount``.
 Mounts and unmounts a set of predefined remote locations with predefined parameters.